tieeeeen1994/tModLoader-LimitedResourcesRecipes/README.md

 # Changelogs

+v0.6
+- Updated the mod to work with the new tModLoader version.
+- No changes in the mod.

 v0.4
 - Add Mana Regenration Band.
 - Rebalance recipes so that users will have the incentive to find them the vanilla way.